Fire Island Wind

-The cost of Fire Island Wind is higher than it is for power provided by other sources, such as natural gas generation and hydroelectricity.
+The cost of Fire Island Wind is higher than other sources of power in Chugach's generation portfolio.
 This is typical of new generation resources.
 For example, power from the Bradley Lake hydroelectric facility initially cost more per kWh than Chugach's other sources but now is among the lowest cost resources on the Railbelt.
 Fire Island Wind, like hydro electric power, has no fuel cost and delivers power at a consistent price for the duration of the 25-year power purchase agreement.

-Members may look to their monthly Chugach billing statement for the actual cost impact of Fire Island Wind based on their actual monthly usage.
+Members may look to their monthly Chugach billing statement for the total cost impact of Fire Island Wind based on their actual monthly usage.

 Renewable Energy Information